-Maybe in the last few months, you’ve done a favor for someone that to you seemed insignificant and yet to the person on the receiving end, it felt like an enormous gift and made a huge difference in their life.
+Maybe in the last few months, you’ve done a favor for someone that to you seemed insignificant.
+Yet, to the person on the receiving end, it felt like an enormous gift that made a huge difference in their life.
 Did it feel good to be able to do something for someone that costs you little time and effort and yet had a big impact?

-Those of us that are givers by nature and love the rush of good feeling we receive when we can give someone something that matters tend to struggle with accepting gifts/help/praise from others.
-You know who you are, you’ve been told, asked, and possibly begged by the people who love you to accept help.
+Those of us that are givers by nature and love the rush of good feelings we receive when we can give someone something that matters, tend to struggle with accepting gifts/help/praise from others.
+You know who you are.
+You’ve been told, asked, and possibly begged by the people who love you to accept help.
 Maybe someone has even said these words to you, “You don’t have to do everything on your own, you can ask for help.”

 Years ago someone pointed out to me that by always declining help when it was offered, I was robbing people of the experience of giving.
-Wow, it was an eye-opening moment!
-On the one hand, I believed that being fiercely independent meant not accepting help under any circumstances and then, on the other hand, realizing I was robbing people who cared for me of giving was selfish.
+Wow!
+It was an eye-opening moment!
+On the one hand, I believed that being fiercely independent meant not accepting help under any circumstances.
+Then, on the other hand, realizing I was robbing people who cared for me of giving to me was selfish.

 Many clients tell me they feel guilty or uncomfortable asking people to refer them.
 When I explain the idea of allowing or accepting help from others as a true gift for the giver, they start to look at the ask in a whole new light.
 It no longer feels selfish.
 There are so many people who believe in you, your product/service and they would be honored to connect you with someone else that might benefit from what you do.